LucasvanKasteren/eduvpn-log-analysis/README.md

 - To run the python script we use python.
 Specifically it was tested using python3.11.2.

-- A few packages need to be installed to run the tool.
-These are two python3 libraries and one IP geolocation lookup command line tool.
-For Debian and Ubuntu: `sudo apt-get install python3-maxminddb python3-geopy mmdb-bin`.
-For Fedora: `sudo dnf install python3-maxminddb python3-geopy libmaxminddb-devel`.
+- Two python packages need to be installed to run the tool.
+For Debian and Ubuntu: `sudo apt-get install python3-maxminddb python3-geopy`.
+For Fedora: `sudo dnf install python3-maxminddb python3-geopy`.

-- According to the eduVPN documentation, to enable the script connection hook feature, a good location to put the `connect_script.sh` is in the `/usr/local/bin` folder.
-For now it only works if you put both the connect_script.sh and the database in this folder.
+- According to the eduVPN documentation, to enable the script connection hook feature, a good location to put the `connect_script.py` is in the `/usr/local/bin` folder.
+For now it only works if you put both the connect_script.py and the database in this folder.

 #### Schematic Overview
 A high-level overview of the program structure can also be found in the images folder.